Cooperative banking: Credit unions

 Credit unions have the purpose of promoting thrift, providing credit at reasonable rates, and providing other financial services to its members.

 Its members are usually required to share a common bond, such as locality, employer, religion or profession, and credit unions are usually funded entirely by member deposits, and avoid outside borrowing.

 They are typically (though not exclusively) the smaller form of cooperative banking institution.

 In some countries they are restricted to providing only unsecured personal loans, whereas in others, they can provide business loans to farmers, and mortgages.

 Land development banks

 The special banks providing Long Term Loans are called Land Development Banks (LDBs).
 The first LDB was started at Jhang in Punjab in 1920.
-This bank is also based on cooperative.
+This bank is also based on a cooperative.
 The main objective of the LDBs are to promote the development of land, agriculture and increase the agricultural production.
 The LDBs provide long-term finance to members directly through their branches.